iconfu/svg-inject/README.md

 * the `title` attribute is transformed to a `<title>` element in the injected SVG

-## Advanced Usage
+## Advanced usage

 ### Options

-You may pass an options object a second paramter to SVGInject `SVGInject(imgElement, options)` or you can assign options just once with `SVGInject.setOptions(options)`
+You may pass an options object as second paramter to SVGInject `SVGInject(imgElement, options)` or you can assign options just once with `SVGInject.setOptions(options)`

 | Property name | Type | Default | Description |
 | ------------- | ---- | ------- | ----------- |